 The entrance to the lounge is a glass door with a large glossy BA blue frame.
 There are two small counters on the left and right side of the entrance staffed by attendants to check you into the lounge.
 After entry, the Concorde Room is to the right, while the bathroom and showers are to the left.
 The rest of the lounge stretches a long way straight.

 The lounge has been designed well.
-On the left side of the lounge you have zones of seating all the way down, with leather armchairs and sofas for people travelling together.
+On the left side of the lounge, you have seating zones all the way down, with leather armchairs and sofas for people traveling together.
 In the middle, people can sit on stools and have something to eat or drink, do work and look down on the airport concourse.
 This area also contains the food offering and BA’s signature champagne bar.
 At the far end is a work area with workstations and wireless printing.
-The look is elegant but contemporary with lots of rather appealing sparkly light effects (see pictures in this review below).
+The look is elegant but contemporary, with lots of rather appealing sparkly light effects (see pictures in this review below).